Academic Policies

 Student Conduct

-The University of California at Berkeley is a community of scholars committed to maintaining an environment that encourages personal and intellectual growth.
+The University of California, Berkeley is a community of scholars committed to maintaining an environment that encourages personal and intellectual growth.
 It is a community with high standards and high expectations for those who choose to become a part of it, including established rules of conduct intended to foster behaviors that are consistent with a civil and educational setting.
 Members of the University community are expected to comply with all laws, University policies and campus regulations, conducting themselves in ways that support a scholarly environment.
 The Code of Student Conduct available online at the Center for Student Conduct's website.

 Academic Misconduct, Cheating, or Plagiarism

-The high academic standard at the University of California, Berkeley, is reflected in each degree that is awarded.
+The high academic standard at the University of California, Berkeley is reflected in each degree that is awarded.
 As a result, every student is expected to maintain this high standard by ensuring that all academic work reflects unique ideas and/or properly attributes the ideas to the original sources.
 Individual departments often have their own expectations for citing and attributing work, which are often based on citation style manuals or industry standards, so it is the responsibility of each student to seek that information out if it is not otherwise provided through a syllabus, course website, or other means.

 Faculty members may choose to informally resolve incidents of academic misconduct through the Faculty Disposition process or may refer complaints to the Center for Student Conduct.
 See this Academic Misconduct Resource Sheet for Instructors with helpful information to guide instructors through their options.
 If the student has a history of prior misconduct at the University, the Center for Student Conduct will investigate the matter and issue formal academic misconduct charges.

 If, upon discussion, the student agrees that there was a violation and to the proposed academic penalty, the instructor should confirm with the Center for Student Conduct that the student has no prior history of academic misconduct.
 The instructor may then work with the student to complete and submit a Faculty Disposition Form and may then impose an appropriate academic penalty.
 If the student does not agree that there was an academic misconduct violation or consent to the academic penalty proposed by the faculty member, or if the student has prior academic misconduct, the matter will be administered through the Center for Student Conduct.
+The faculty member must report the alleged academic misconduct to the Center for Student Conduct through their online reporting portal.

 The Center for Student Conduct is available for consultation by calling 510-643-9069 or emailing studentconduct@berkeley.edu.